nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.2.1 Adding a meeting : `addMeeting`

 Adds a new meeting to MyInsuRec.
-DATE should be in DD-MM-YYYY format and TIME should be in 24-hour format.
+DATE should be in DDMMYYYY format and TIME should be in 24-hour format.

 Format: `addMeeting i/INDEX d/DATE t/TIME dn/DESCRIPTION`